IIIF/api/source/api/presentation/3.0/index.md

 ###  5.8.
 Collection

-Collections are used to list the manifests available for viewing, and to describe the structures, hierarchies or sets that the resources are part of.
+Collections are used to list the Manifests available for viewing, and to describe the structures, hierarchies or sets that the resources are part of.
 Collections _MAY_ include both other Collections and Manifests, in order to form a tree-structured hierarchy.
 Collections might be used to model dynamic result sets from a search, fixed sets of related resources, or other groupings of Manifests for presentation to the user, typically for navigation amongst the member items.

 Collection objects _MAY_ be embedded inline within other Collection objects, such as when the Collection is used primarily to subdivide a larger one into more manageable pieces, however Manifests _MUST NOT_ be embedded within Collections.
 An embedded Collection _SHOULD_ also have its own URI from which the JSON description is available.